 We have also shown that such mathematics-based security infrastructure can be put to use in practice.
-For example, in the Mobius project, jointly with France Telecom and INRIA, we have developed automated enforcement mechanisms for flexible security policies for the Mobile Information Device Profile (MIDP, version 2), the de-facto standard for Java-enabled small devices such as mobile phones, set-top boxes, smart-card terminal equipment, etc. The major achievement of the project is showing the feasibility of on-device checking of mathematical proofs, using dedicated checkers developed and extracted from rigorous mathematical formalizations in the proof assistant Coq.
+For example, in the Mobius project, jointly with France Telecom and INRIA, we have shown the feasibility of on-device checking of mathematical proofs, using dedicated checkers developed and extracted from rigorous mathematical formalizations in the proof assistant Coq.